andytsmd14-code/single-cell-omics-reproduction/README.md

 |---|---|---|
 | `14_population_weighted_seer.py` | `seer_ancestry_clean.csv`, `htan_clean.csv`, `us_population_by_race_2020.csv` | `seer_weighted_vs_unweighted_european.csv`, `htan_vs_seer_weighted_chisq_comparison.csv` |

-**This is a supplementary sensitivity analysis for Part 2, not a replacement for it.** The paper's method for converting SEER incidence rates into ancestry "shares" (`compositional_shares()` in `09_htan_vs_seer.py`) divides each group's rate by the sum of rates across groups.
-Mathematically, this is only equivalent to a true case-count composition if each ancestry group has a similar population size in the US — which is not the case (non-Hispanic White Americans are ~57.8% of the US population per the 2020 Census, far more than any other single group).
-The paper itself notes this share is "a proxy for the composition of incident cases, not general population composition" (Methods, "US cancer reference population").
+**Supplementary to Part 2, not a replacement.** The paper's SEER ancestry-share formula (rate ÷ sum of rates) only equals true case composition if each ancestry group has similar US population size — untrue in practice (non-Hispanic White ≈57.8% of the US population).
+The paper itself flags the share as "a proxy... not general population composition" (Methods).
+This script re-weights by real 2020 Census population shares and re-runs the chi-square tests: **5 of 11 cancer types (the smaller-sample ones) flip from significant to non-significant; the 6 largest remain significant either way.** Doesn't apply to HCA (reference is already a population share) or PsychAD/ADRD (reference is raw case counts).

-This script re-computes the ancestry shares with explicit US population weighting (`us_population_by_race_2020.csv`, sourced from the 2020 Decennial Census) and re-runs the chi-square tests. **Result: of the 11 cancer types, 5 (Blood Tumors, Bones, Brain, Cervix, Skin — generally the smaller-sample cancer types) flip from statistically significant to non-significant once population weighting is applied; the other 6 (Breast, Colorectal, Liver, Lung, Ovary, Pancreas) remain significant either way.** This suggests the European-overrepresentation finding is robust for major cancer types, but for smaller cancer types it may be partly attributable to the simplifying assumption in the share calculation rather than a true representation gap.

-Note: this population-weighting concern applies specifically to the HTAN vs. SEER comparison, because SEER's input is an incidence *rate* (which requires converting to population-weighted case counts).
-It does not apply to HCA (whose global reference is already a population share, not a rate) or to PsychAD vs. ADRD (whose reference is raw case counts, which already incorporate population size).

 ### Part 3 — Reanalysis: HTAN vs Taiwan cancer registry (sex composition)